Did the Universe Really Start with a ‘Big Bang’ ?

 Big Bang, which we thus assume must apply throughout the universe, do seem

 suspiciously well-adjusted for life to develop and evolve.
-The question being
+They could have been very different and the question being

-asked is effectively why would they be so
+asked is effectively why should they be so

 favourable ?